SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-It is also worth to mention that the one risky asset scenario can be extended to multi risky assets as Cvitanic & Karatzas (1994) did.
+It is also worth to mention that the one risky asset scenario across Grossman & Zhou (1993) can be extended to multi risky assets as Cvitanic & Karatzas (1994) did.
 The optimal holding is still of the CPPI type.
-This exnapsion enables us to adjust allocation within risky asset as well.
+This expansion opens the door for us to choose whatever gragularities of risky asset classification that suit the usecase best.

 $$
 \begin{aligned}